AI-Prompt-Genius/AI-Prompt-Genius/docs/Advertise With Us.md

 We offer simple and affordable advertising rates.
 Our current rates are:

-- $199/day
+- $200/day
-- $999/week (7 consecutive days)
+- $1100/week (7 consecutive days)
+- Longer campaigns may qualify for further discounts

 Payment is expected to be made upfront through a secure Stripe payment link.
-We do not offer refunds for cancelled advertisements.
+We do not offer refunds for canceled advertisements.

 If you decide to run a week-long campaign, you may have multiple different versions  (copies) of ads for the same product, up to one for each day.